nubbsterr/ELK-SIEM-Setup/README.md

 I recommened pasting that entire command into a separate notepad and editting it; change the IP to match your Fleet server IP that we set earlier as well as the Elasticsearch IP and input your service token from before to replace `YOUR_SERVICE_TOKEN` in the above command.
 Paste the entire command into your terminal and hit Enter!
 ![Yatta!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elastic-agent-success.png)
 ![Yippee!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/fleet-server-success.png)

-I had to restore my VM many times to snapshots because I made various typos that invalidated the server setup, but still installed the Agent.
-Simply put, I couldn't revert anything. <strong>Don't do that :)</strong>

 You will notice that we are able to upgrade our Fleet server, however I am not sure if that requires upgrades to our other services at this time.
 You may go ahead and attempt to upgrade the service but make snapshots and take your time!